The Ramona Phoenix Cowl: 1 Kit, 8 Ways to Knit

 Now for the fun part!
 Here’s where your choices come into play.

-Your second choice is cowl size.
-The larger cowl has a 16.5” circumference and is worn folded in half lengthwise.
+Your final choice is cowl size.
+The larger cowl has a 16.5” circumference and is typically worn folded in half lengthwise.
 That’s four layers of stranded colorwork—very cozy!
+(Or if you want, you can unfold it to cover your nose in like Deb is doing in the header image!)
 The smaller cowl has an 11” circumference and ends up a bit taller because it isn’t doubled over.

-Any of these four cowl options would make a great transition piece as we slide into spring—especially if March weather is as unpredictable where you live as it is here in Colorado!
+Any of these eight cowl options would make a great multi-season accessory!
 Don’t shy away from the bright colors.
 There are lots of different ways to pull these cowls off.

-My personal preference would be the larger-sized cowl with a black background.
-It’s so much cowl at such a great value, and I think it would be slightly easier to pair with my wardrobe.
+My personal preference would be the larger-sized cowl with a black background, in the original colorway.
 What version of the Ramona Phoenix Cowl do you like best?
 Let me know in the comments!